-Regional Vice Presidents may apply for the RVP Incentive Award in order to fulfill these duties as well as request \$750 for travel to the annual meeting.
+Regional Vice Presidents may apply for the RVP Incentive Award in order to fulfill these duties as well as request up to \$750 for travel to their Region's Regional Conference and up to \$750 for travel to the Board meeting at the annual conference.
 RVPs living outside of the United States, or RVPs on different continents other than the conference location, in any given year, may request an adjustment for travel.
 When the annual conference is held in North America, RVPs from North America may be reimbursed up to \$750 for travel and RVPs from outside of North America may be reimbursed up to \$1,250 for travel.
 In years when the annual conference is held outside of North America, all RVPs may be reimbursed up to \$1,250 for travel.